Watch The Hedge Funds

 Of course, individuals and businesses are responding to Mr. Trump's ideas and proposals, vague as they may be.

-For example, Jim Barry, global head of BlackRock Inc.'s infrastructure investment group, in an interview on Bloomberg TV, commented on the interest investors were starting to take in some of Mr. Trump's ideas.
+For example, Jim Barry, global head of BlackRock, Inc.'s infrastructure investment group, in an interview on Bloomberg TV commented on the interest investors were starting to take in some of Mr. Trump's ideas.

 "If the United States gets its act together the capital will be there.
 Everybody will want to come and play," Mr. Barry commented.